Moving to Fountain Hills

 Unique from many communities, Fountain Hills has the rare distinction from the International Dark Sky Association as being one of 17 communities in the world awarded the International Dark Sky Community designation.
 It is only one of two located near a major metropolitan area.
 The reduction of light pollution provides for a spectacular view of the stars, planets, and constellations.
 The local library and also the astronomy club offer monthly star parties too!
 And, you can even check out one of three telescopes at the library (just like a book!).

 Fountain Hills has a variety of different trails great for walking, hiking, running, mountain biking and horse-back from the Fountain Park to the McDowell Mountain Regional and Adero Canyon parks.

-Pickle ball—Three millions players can’t be wrong!
+Pickleball—Three million players can’t be wrong!
 This is one fun sport that continues to grow in popularity.
-With simple rules it is easy to learn and yet provides plenty of fast-paced competition for the more experienced player.
-Above all it is fun and a great way to get active and social.
+With simple rules, it is easy to learn and yet provides plenty of fast-paced competition for the more experienced player.
+Above all, it is fun and a great way to get active and social.
 Fountain Hills Pickleball Club has a mission of growing the love of the sport by promoting and teaching the game to all ages.

-Garden includes leased beds, ADA and Food Bank donation beds, greenhouses, sheds and even beehive enclosures!
+The Garden includes leased beds, ADA and Food Bank donation beds, greenhouses, sheds, and even beehive enclosures!

 How far is Fountain Hills from Phoenix?

 Depending on the path you travel into Phoenix it is anywhere from 22 to 32 miles so you can plan on a 38-45 minute drive to get to Phoenix.

 How far is Fountain Hills from Scottsdale?

 There are 13.8 miles between Fountain Hills and Scottsdale from the Southwest and 20 miles by car.
 Plan on 27 minutes drive time if you drive non-stop.